Marie Maynard Daly: Early life

 There is limited information about her personal life and motivation for science.
 Daly's father, Ivan C. Daly, had immigrated from the British West Indies, found work as a postal clerk and eventually married Helen Page of Washington, D.C.
 They lived in New York City, and Daly was born and raised in Corona, Queens.
 She often visited her maternal grandparents in Washington, where she read about scientists and their achievements in her grandfather's extensive library.
 She was especially impressed by Paul de Kruif's The Microbe Hunters, a work which influenced her decision to become a scientist.

 Daly's interest in science was also influenced by her father, who had attended Cornell University with the intention of becoming a chemist, but had been unable to complete his education due to a lack of funds.
 Daly would thus complete her father's ambition by majoring in chemistry.
 Years later, she started a Queens College scholarship fund in his honor to assist minority students majoring in chemistry and or physics.

 Daly married and took the name Marie Maynard Daly Clark.
-Her husband died before her and they did not have any children.
+Her husband died before her and they did have 2 children.
 She died on October 28, 2003.